syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ## Introduction

 Several days after intense shelling in the Daraa govenorate that began on Tuesday June 19,2018, Syrian government forces launched an offensive, on June 23, against armed opposition strongholds in the southwestern province.
 According to activists and open source media, regime helicopters dropped more than eight barrel bombs on towns in the province on June 23 and 24.
-According to [Radio Rozana](https://www.rozana.fm/en/about-us), an "independent, politically and non-religiouslly affiliated" news organization, Russian warplanes launched [heavy raids](https://www.rozana.fm/ar/news/2018/06/24/%D9%82%D8%B5%D9%81-%D8%B1%D9%88%D8%B3%D9%8A-%D9%85%D9%83%D8%AB%D9%91%D9%81-%D8%B9%D9%84%D9%89-%D8%AF%D8%B1%D8%B9%D8%A7-%D8%A8%D8%B9%D8%AF-%D8%B9%D8%A7%D9%85-%D8%B9%D9%84%D9%89-%D8%AE%D9%81%D8%B6-%D8%A7%D9%84%D8%AA%D8%B5%D8%B9%D9%8A%D8%AF) on areas under opposition faction control in Daraa for the first time in a year after a Russian agreement to a ceasefire in the region.
-This investigation focuses upon attacks on 3 vital facilities in Busra Al Harir and Al Musayfirah during this campaign limiting civilian access to medical care.
+According to [Radio Rozana](https://www.rozana.fm/en/about-us), an "independent, politically and non-religiouslly affiliated" news organization, Russian warplanes launched [heavy raids](https://www.rozana.fm/ar/news/2018/06/24/%D9%82%D8%B5%D9%81-%D8%B1%D9%88%D8%B3%D9%8A-%D9%85%D9%83%D8%AB%D9%91%D9%81-%D8%B9%D9%84%D9%89-%D8%AF%D8%B1%D8%B9%D8%A7-%D8%A8%D8%B9%D8%AF-%D8%B9%D8%A7%D9%85-%D8%B9%D9%84%D9%89-%D8%AE%D9%81%D8%B6-%D8%A7%D9%84%D8%AA%D8%B5%D8%B9%D9%8A%D8%AF) on areas under opposition faction control in the Daraa governorate for the first time in a year after a Russian agreement to a ceasefire in the region.
+This investigation examines attacks on 3 vital facilities in Busra Al Harir and Al Musayfirah during this campaign on June 24 and 28:

+1. The Busra Al Harir Health Care Center, pushed out of service by air attacks on the town on June 24.

+2. The Civil Defense Center in Busra Al Harir, pushed out of service by air attacks on the town on June 24.

+3. The Al Musayfirah Central Hospital in Al Musayfirah, pushed out of service by air attacks on the town on June 28.

 ### Methodology
-Syrian Archive conducted an investigation into the incident, based on three steps:
+Syrian Archive conducted an investigation into the incident, based on:

-(1) A local investigation’s team collected testimonies from eye-witnesses or those who witnessed the immediate aftermath of the airstrike;
-(2) Securing, analysing, and verifying of 47 videos and images uploaded to social media networks purportedly showing the incident;
+(1) Securing, analysing, and verifying of around 80 videos and images uploaded to social media networks purportedly showing the incident;
-(3) The combined analysis of these sources has culminated in the present investigation report.
+(2) The combined analysis of these sources culminating in the present investigation report.
 Complementing each other, they provide information regarding the attack’s date and time, location, casualties, and extent of damage.

 Examining all information available on the attack, the investigations’ team developed an understanding of the incident and potential perpetrators.